 Both the shampoo and conditioner are free of silicones and parabens and are safe for color-treated hair, King said.
 "The conditioner also contains coconut oil, so it's good for smoothing and moisturizing."

-Jaliman likes this shampoo because it’s made with moisturizing ingredients like coconut oil and avocado oil so it’s a good pick for people with dry hair.
+Jaliman likes this shampoo because it’s made with moisturizing ingredients like coconut and avocado oils so it’s a good pick for people with dry hair.
 It’s gentle enough for daily use and won’t fade color-treated hair.

 Hairstylist Lauren Baxter previously told Shop TODAY that she starts her shower routine with this detoxifying shampoo.
 According to the brand, the concentrated formula with apple cider vinegar washes away dirt, oil and buildup from products and hard water deposits to leave your hair feeling ultra-clean and fresh.